z-esmaily/guided_grounded_instructpix2pix/README.md

 </p>

 ## Installation
 You need to install the GroundingDINO model.
-You can do this by [GroundingDINO]([https://github.com/arthur-71/Grounded-Instruct-Pix2Pix#:~:text=Please%20refer%20to-,GroundingDINO,-if%20you%20encounter](https://github.com/IDEA-Research/GroundingDINO)).
+You can do this by visiting [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO).

 We have also prepared a GroundingDINO folder for download.
 This folder must be in the root directory. you can download it from here: you also need download sam model
 You will need to :

 	python -m pip install -e GroundingDINO
 	python -m spacy download en_core_web_sm
 	pip install diffusers transformers accelerate scipy safetensors